Quickly create your Alaska Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-A health care directive and living will is a type of legal document called an advance health care directive (or “advance directive“).
+A living will is a type of legal document called an advance health care directive (or “advance directive“).
 It allows you to make advance decisions on health care issues in case you ever become medically incapacitated and unable to make informed choices.
-Under those circumstances, your health care team would be bound by the instructions in your health care directive and living will.
+Under those circumstances, your health care team would be bound by the instructions in your living will.
 They would follow those provisions to decide whether to administer or withhold certain treatments.

 When choosing a health care agent, make sure you pick someone who knows you well.
 You should talk to them to make sure they are willing to take on this responsibility, and that they are comfortable carrying out your wishes.
 You should not choose someone who owns or works at a health care facility where you receive care.
 The exception to this rule would be if the individual is a relative of yours.